implydata/plywood/README.md

 [Pivot](https://github.com/implydata/pivot) is an example of a Project that uses Plywood in this way.

-### You are building a web based, data driven application with a backend that is not node.js
+### You are building a web-based, data-driven application, backend not node.js

 Plywood can run entirely from the browser as long as there is a way for it to issue queries from the browser.